BIG NEWS !!

 Apprenticeship/Operator Training Program

 To date a committee comprised of municipalities and private organizations has developed a training curriculum and draft Standards of Apprenticeship.
-Standards must meet DOL requirements for academic and on-the-job training (OJT).
+Standards have meet DOL requirements for academic and on-the-job training (OJT).
 DOL requirements include minimum hours for OJT and classroom training and require documentation of each apprentice candidate’s progress and successful program completion.